alxmirap/jam-np/simple.md

 The second message should contain all the extrinsic data referenced by the work-package, formatted as in work-package bundles, which are defined in the Computation of Work Results section of the GP.

-Note that the content of imported segments cam be provided optionaly; If the list is empty it is the responsibility of the receiving guarantor to fetch this data from the availability system.
+Note that if the builder can provide the content of imported segments, CE 146 should be used to submit the full work-package bundle.
+Otherwise it is the responsibility of the receiving guarantor to fetch this data from the availability system.

 ```
 Work-Package = As in GP